Chocolate Bundt Cake

-This Easy Chocolate Bundt Cake will make you a rock star with your friends and family.
+This Chocolate Bundt Cake will make you a rock star with your friends and family.
 An incredibly moist cake topped with decadent chocolate glaze.
-So easy and impressive.
+This dessert is easy and impressive.

 Here’s the deal.
 I’ve made tons of cakes from scratch and THIS cake is much easier and even better in my opinion.

 Literally when people eat this they say, “THIS IS SO GOOD!”
 So all my friends who say they can’t cook, you can do this!
 And it will make you the most popular lady in town.

 This sinfully delicious and easy Chocolate Bundt Cake comes from my sister Shelly who is one of the best cooks I know.
 She has the talent of making everything beautiful and homey.

 I even bribed Shelly to help decorate my house thousands of miles away.
 Her best friend Denise is equally talented.
 Between the two of them, they have 12 kids.

 They happen to live in the same cul-de-sac and their kids even ended up marrying each other.
 Isn’t that two best friends’ dream?
 They’re both amazing cooks and I’m always trying to get my hands on their recipes.

 The batter will be thick.
 Spoon it into the well greased Bundt pan and bake until it looks like this.
 The beauty of this cake is its incredibly moist center.

 Yep.
 I said moist.
 Moist, moist, moist, moist.
 Why does that word freak people out?